Marwix/Tower-Defence/README.md

 # Tower-Defence

-A simple structure of the game TD.
+A simple Tower Defence game made in Java.
 Includes monsters, towers, maps, server and much more.

 ## Information

-This was a group project being developed using Java.
-The project was part of the course DAT055 (Object-oriented Applications).
+This was a group project which is a mandatory part of the course DAT055 (Object-oriented Applications).

 ## Credits